 Collaborations and partnerships across the research pipeline are vital components of NIMH efforts to achieve its public health mission.
-NIMH collaborates with other NIH Institutes and Centers, as well as HHS (e.g., the Centers for Disease Control and Prevention (CDC), the Centers for Medicare and Medicaid Services (CMS), the U.S. Food and Drug Administration (FDA), the Health Resources and Services Administration (HRSA), the Substance Abuse and Mental Health Services Administration (SAMHSA), the Indian Health Service (IHS), the Administration for Community Living (ACL), the Office of the Assistant Secretary for Planning and Evaluation (ASPE), and other federal agencies (e.g., the Department of Defense (DoD), the Department of Veterans Affairs (VA).
+NIMH collaborates with other NIH Institutes and Centers, as well as HHS (e.g., the Centers for Disease Control and Prevention (CDC), the Centers for Medicare and Medicaid Services (CMS), the U.S. Food and Drug Administration (FDA), the Health Resources and Services Administration (HRSA), the Substance Abuse and Mental Health Services Administration (SAMHSA), the Indian Health Service (IHS), the Administration for Community Living (ACL), the Office of the Assistant Secretary for Planning and Evaluation (ASPE)), the Administration for Children and Families (ACF)), and other federal agencies (e.g., the Department of Defense (DoD), the Department of Veterans Affairs (VA)).
 NIMH also works with public, private, non-profit, and research partners, both domestic and international, including those in the biotech and pharmaceutical industries.
-To broaden the dissemination and impact of research, NIMH works with external stakeholders – policymakers, advocacy groups, providers, and people with lived experience, including family members – who are also committed to the prevention, treatment, recovery, and cure of mental illnesses.
+To broaden the dissemination and impact of research, NIMH works with external stakeholders—policymakers, advocacy groups, providers, and people with lived experience, including family members—who are also committed to the prevention, treatment, recovery, and cure of mental illnesses.
 Collaboration, communication, and coordination occur at various stages of research and continue to improve dissemination and implementation of evidence-based strategies, practices, and programs.

 Management and Accountability

-The contributions of each and every member of the NIMH community are vital to successfully improving mental health and reducing the burden of mental illnesses.
-An environment where people feel welcome, respected, valued, and heard is necessary for all individuals to contribute to their fullest potential.
-NIMH is committed to creating and maintaining a work environment that celebrates equity, diversity, and inclusion, and is free of harassment and other inappropriate conduct.
-Further, NIMH supports efforts, such as the NIH UNITE initiative, to identify and address structural racism within the NIH and across the biomedical research community.
+The contributions of each and every member of the NIMH community are vital to transform the understanding, prevention, and treatment of mental illnesses.
+An environment where all people feel welcome, respected, valued, and heard is essential for individuals to contribute to their fullest potential.
+As such, NIMH is committed to creating and maintaining a work environment that celebrates and promotes diversity, equity, inclusion, and accessibility, and is free of harassment and other inappropriate conduct.
+The Institute is actively engaging with staff, including the NIMH Anti-Racism Task Force, to identify opportunities to improve workplace culture and climate.
+Further NIMH supports efforts, such as the NIH UNITE initiative, to identify and take actions to address structural racism within the NIH and across the biomedical research community.

 Enhancing Risk Management